Domain size asymptotics for Markov logic networks: Introduction

 To remedy the loss of influence of the weight of the soft constraint, for large $n$, a couple of modifications of Markov logic networks have been proposed by Jain, Barthels, and Beetz (Adaptive MLNs) \cite{JBB}, and by Mittal, Bhardwaj, Gogate, and Singla (domain-size aware MLNs) \cite{Mittal}.
 The common idea of these modifications is the following: Suppose that $\mbbM$ is an (ordinary) MLN with weights learned on a domain with size $m$.
 For simplicity suppose that $\mbbM$ has only one soft constraint with learned weight $w$.
 Now we construct a {\em rescaled MLN} $\mbbM'$ which replaces the constant weight $w$ by a function $f_w$, that depends on $w$, from the positive integers to the nonnegative reals.
 For each positive integer $n$, $\mbbM'$ determines a probability distribution on $\mbW_n$ by taking $\mbbM$, replacing its weight $w$ by $f_w(n)$ and using the so modified $\mbbM$ to determine a distribution on $\mbW_n$ in the usual way for MLNs.
 Thus, the weight of $\mbbM'$ is not a constant but a function of $n$ that depends on $w$.
 In \cite{JBB} and \cite{Mittal} it is shown that, for the earlier considered soft constraints in \cite{Poole}) and ground formulas $\varphi$ (matching the respective soft constraint) and with the respective rescaling $\mbbM'$ of $\mbbM$, the limit probability of $\varphi$, using $\mbbM'$, exists and {\em depends} on $w$, the weight of the single soft constraint of the original MLN $\mbbM$.

-However, Weitkämper \cite{Wei25} later showed that if we consider {\em another} ground atomic formula, say $\psi$, from the same example of MLN (that is, using the same soft contraint), then the limit probability of $\psi$ (using the rescaled $\mbbM'$) exists and does {\em not} depend on the weight $w$ of the original $\mbbM$.
+However, Weitkämper \cite{Wei25} later showed that if we consider {\em another} ground atomic formula, say $\psi$, from the same example of MLN, then the limit probability of $\psi$ (using the rescaled $\mbbM'$) exists and does {\em not} depend on the weight $w$ of the original $\mbbM$.
 So the approach of rescaled MLNs in \cite{JBB, Mittal} do not, in general, solve the problem of the weights becoming irrelevant in the limit.
-To complicate the picture further, it is clear from the results in Section~\ref{Colour distributions expressible with quantifier-free MLNs} that the weights of the MLNs considered there {\em do (strongly) influence} the limit probabilities of ground atomic formulas.
+To complicate the picture further, it is clear from the results in Section~\ref{Colour distributions expressible with quantifier-free MLNs} that the weights of the MLNs considered there {\em do influence} the limit probabilities of ground atomic formulas.

 Besides that there seems to be no known rescaling that always gives dependence on the weights in the limit of ground atomic formulas, let alone for logical formulas in general, and besides that sometimes the weights matter without rescaling (as demonstrated in Section~\ref{Colour distributions expressible with quantifier-free MLNs}), the question is also how to motivate that any kind of rescaled weights are the ``right ones''.
 Or why should the limit obtained with some of the suggested rescalings in each of a few examples be considered the ``right'' limit, especially if it is not made clear in a sufficiently general setting how the limit of the rescaled MLN depends on the original MLN?
-A criterion for a ``good rescaling'' could arguably be that if (for simplicity) $\mbbM$ is an MLN with only one soft constraint with weight $w$ which has been learned from a domain of size $m$, $\mbbP_n^\mbbM$ is the distribution determined by $\mbbM$ on $\mbW_n$, $\mbbM'$ is the rescaled MLN (obtained from $\mbbM$), $\mbbP_n^{\mbbM'}$ is the distribution on $\mbW_n$ determined by $\mbbM'$, and $\varphi$ is a ground atomic formula, then $\mbbP_m^\mbbM\big(\mbE_n^\varphi\big)$ and $\lim_{n\to\infty}\mbbP_n^{\mbbM'}\big(\mbE_n^\varphi\big)$ should be approximately the same for all sufficiently large $n$; the closer the better.
+A criterion for a ``good rescaling'' could arguably be that if (for simplicity) $\mbbM$ is an MLN with only one soft constraint with weight $w$ which has been learned from a domain of size $m$, $\mbbP_n^\mbbM$ is the distribution determined by $\mbbM$ on $\mbW_n$, $\mbbM'$ is the rescaled MLN (obtained from $\mbbM$), $\mbbP_n^{\mbbM'}$ is the distribution on $\mbW_n$ determined by $\mbbM'$, and $\varphi$ is a ground atomic formula, then $\mbbP_m^\mbbM\big(\varphi\big)$ and $\lim_{n\to\infty}\mbbP_n^{\mbbM'}\big(\varphi\big)$ should be approximately the same for all sufficiently large $n$; the closer the better.